-As a result of the assurances provided it was determined that appropriate arrangements were in place to ensure that clients have a planned programme of care and have sufficient information to consent to treatment.
+As a result of the assurances provided by Ms Traynor, it is determined that appropriate arrangements are in place to ensure that clients have a planned programme of care and have sufficient information to consent to treatment.

-5.2.10 How does the service ensure that clients are treated with dignity, respect and are involved in the decision making process?
+5.2.9 How does the service ensure that clients are treated with dignity, respect and are involved in the decision making process?

 Discussion with Ms Traynor regarding the consultation and treatment process confirmed that clients are treated with dignity and respect.
 The consultation and treatment are provided in a private room with the client and authorised operator present.
 Information is provided to the client in verbal and written form at the initial consultation and subsequent treatment sessions to allow the client to make choices about their care and treatment and provide informed consent.

-Ms Traynor confirmed that clients will be provided with the opportunity to complete a satisfaction survey when their treatment is complete.
-The results of these will be collated to provide an anonymised summary report which is made available to clients and other interested parties.
+Ms Traynor told us that clients are provided with the opportunity to complete a satisfaction survey when their treatment is complete.
+The results of these are collated to provide an anonymised summary report which is made available to clients and other interested parties.
 Ms Traynor confirmed that an action plan would be developed to inform and improve services provided, if appropriate.